jarekbryk/compbioftw/README.md

 ### Tools useful in teaching or just for mucking about

+- [rstudio.cloud](rstudio.cloud) - what is says on the tin.
+Free to use (for now), and it seems R Studio people are thinking this is going to be big for teaching R: [https://resources.rstudio.com/webinars/rstudio-cloud-in-the-classroom](RStudio Cloud in the Classroom) by Mine Cetinkaya-Rundel.
-- [learnr](https://rstudio.github.io/learnr/) Interactive tutorials with R Notebook and Shiny - the next big thing for teaching R in my opinion.
+- [learnr](https://rstudio.github.io/learnr/) Interactive tutorials with R Notebook and Shiny.

+#### Collaborative notebooks and recorders

 - [etherpad](http://etherpad.org/#about) for collaborative real time editing (a la Google Docs).
 This is what Software and Data Carpentry use, but you need to host it (there are free public hosts available).
 - [HackMD](https://hackmd.io/features) a possibly better alternative to etherpad.
 Does not require hosting and uses Markdown (it formats the text automatically).
+- [Awwapp - web whiteboard](https://awwapp.com) You draw/type something on your screen and your students see it and can contribute in real time.
+- [ASCIinema](https://asciinema.org) Recording you shell sessions is useful for your students, and this system let's you select the text in the recording and copy/paste it!
+What would be super useful though is a real-time shell recording system that would output the recording as-is (both commands and their output) to an accesible location like a website or even a file.

+#### Website builders etc.

 - [UpDog](https://updog.co) A websites-hosting service (that supports your own domain names) run off your normal Dropbox or Google Drive accounts.
 The great thing about it is that you can put your R Notebook or text files there to have a refreshing page (30 sec. delay) with live coding session for your students to follow.
 Free!
 (Markdown support is paid extra).
 See also this tweet from [Cloudstitch](https://cloudstitch.com): [Power a Jekyll Blog from Google Drive with just a 2 minute setup](https://twitter.com/cloudstitch/status/883022617690554368).
 - [R Blogdown](https://bookdown.org/yihui/blogdown/) is a fantastic way to set up your website from within R ([this Twitter thread from Dan Quintana is rather useful as well](https://twitter.com/dsquintana/status/993410504570888192)).
-If you want to write a book or a paper within R, try [R Bookdown](https://bookdown.org/yihui/bookdown/).
-Both Bookdown and Blogdown are by [Yihui Xie](https://yihui.name/en/).
-[Hugo](https://gohugo.io) + [Netlify](https://www.netlify.com) seem to be the new [Jekyll](https://jekyllrb.com) + [GitHub Pages](https://pages.github.com).
+If you want to write a book or a paper within R, try [R Bookdown](https://bookdown.org/yihui/bookdown/); if you want to prepare your presentation from within R, with dynamic R code (a.k.a Presentation Ninja), use [xaringan](https://github.com/yihui/xaringan).
+All three are by amazing [Yihui Xie](https://yihui.name/en/).
-- [Awwapp - web whiteboard](https://awwapp.com) You draw/type something on your screen and your students see it and can contribute in real time.
-- [ASCIinema](https://asciinema.org) Recording you shell sessions is useful for your students, and this system let's you select the text in the recording and copy/paste it!
-What would be super useful though is a real-time shell recording system that would output the recording as-is (both commands and their output) to an accesible location like a website or even a file.
+- [Hugo](https://gohugo.io) + [Netlify](https://www.netlify.com) seem to be the new [Jekyll](https://jekyllrb.com) + [GitHub Pages](https://pages.github.com).

+#### Regular expressions in R

+- [regexplain](https://github.com/gadenbuie/regexplain) by Garrick Aden-Buie is an R Studio addin that enables interactive construction of regular expressions with real-time preview of their workings.
+- [RVerbalExpressions](https://rverbalexpressions.netlify.com/index.html) by Tyler Littlefield is an R package that uses natural-language-like expressions to construct regular expression patterns.

+#### Other stuff

 - [Choose an open source license](https://choosealicense.com): great source to figure out in plain English what license to use for your open source project.
-- Gina Reynolds' [ggplot flipbook concept](https://evamaerey.github.io/ggplot_flipbook/ggplot_flipbook_xaringan.html#1), where each element and layer of the ggplot plot is revealed step-after-step.
-And here is Gina's excellent [introduction to tidyverse](https://evamaerey.github.io/tidyverse_in_action/tidyverse_in_action.html#1) using the same concept.
+- Gina Reynolds' [ggplot flipbook concept](https://evamaerey.github.io/ggplot_flipbook/ggplot_flipbook_xaringan.html#1), where each element and layer of the ggplot plot is revealed step-by-step.

 ### Some teaching ideology